vlavrynovych/msr/docs/guides/writing-migrations.md

 ## What You'll Learn

 - Migration file naming conventions and formats
-- Writing type-safe migration scripts
+- Writing type-safe migration scripts with generic type parameters (v0.6.0+)
 - Using the beforeMigrate setup script
 - Best practices for maintainable migrations
 - Implementing reversible migrations with down() methods
 - Common patterns and pitfalls to avoid

+{: .note }
+> **New in v0.6.0:** Generic type parameters provide full type safety for database-specific operations.
+Examples in this guide use `IRunnableScript<IDB>` for simplicity.
+For database-specific typing (PostgreSQL, MongoDB, etc.), see the [v0.6.0 migration guide](../version-migration/v0.5-to-v0.6).

 ## Table of contents
 {: .no_toc .text-delta }